ShapeShifter499/LG_v30-LineageOS_Manifest/README.md

 $ cd ~/android/lineage
 $ repo init -u https://github.com/LineageOS/android.git -b lineage-16.0

 ### Now add the LG v30 manifest.
 Pick whether or not to use the stable manifest or not.
+MAKE SURE TO USE THE CORRECT MANIFEST!
+H932 is a T-Mobile specific build.
+H930 is universal and will work for other LG v30.
-Change directory to point to .repo   folder of the source directory.
+### Change directory to point to .repo   folder of the source directory.
 #### Make sure to point to the .repo folder inside of the build root location you choose earlier!
 $ mkdir -p ~/android/lineage/.repo/local_manifests
 $ wget -S https://raw.githubusercontent.com/ShapeShifter499/LG_v30-LineageOS_Manifest/lineage-16.0/lg_v30.xml -O ~/android/lineage/.repo/local_manifests/lg_v30.xml